 Your directive gives instructions to anyone who is treating you.
 If you are being treated for something that you dealt with in your directive your wishes must be followed.
 If it is not something you dealt with your directive will be used as guide.
 If you named a proxy they will make the decisions if you have not dealt with the situation.

-If a dispute arises, an interested person may apply to the Court of Queen's Bench to challenge the appointment of a proxy or a decision made by a proxy or nearest relative.
+If a dispute arises, an interested person may apply to the Court of King's Bench to challenge the appointment of a proxy or a decision made by a proxy or nearest relative.